 8 – Then, in return for ‘protecting’ the lionesses and patrolling the territory, these males take first go at the meat from the kills, which usually means the majority of it!

-9 – Although lions can hunt at any time, when they go after big prey, which they hunt as a co-ordinated pack, it tends to be at night – and it’s only successful about 50% of the time.
+9 – Although lions can hunt at any time, they go after big preys, as a coordinated pack at night – and they are always successful about 50% of the time.

 10 – Lions will kill anything, from mice and lizards for a quick snack, up to wildebeest or even young hippos and elephants, which will feed the whole pride for several meals.